franchev/CKS-exercise/cheatsheet.md

 # impersonate user james to see if it can list secrets
 kubectl auth can-i get secrets --as james -n qa

+# check if a serviceAccount has permission to perform an action (i.e delete secrets)
+kubectl auth can-i delete secrets --as system:serviceaccount:default:default